Lizard Envenomation Treatment & Management

 Establish 2 IV lines with isotonic sodium chloride solution.

-If hypotension occurs, begin brisk crystalloid resuscitation.
-If vital signs fail to improve with adequate saline infusion (eg, 20-40 mL/kg), albumin can be administered.
-Vasopressor agents rarely are necessary, but they may be beneficial in refractory cases.
+If hypotension occurs, begin aggressive fluid resuscitation.
+If vital signs fail to improve with adequate crystalloid infusion (eg, 20-40 mL/kg), vasopressor agents may be necessary.

 Wound care